pressdarling/LMStudioWebUI/README.md

 ## Feedback and Contributions

 This is a personal project.
 While the code is public for anyone to use and learn from, I am **not accepting pull requests** for new features or bug fixes.
 If you find an issue or have a suggestion, please open an issue to discuss it.
+Pull Requests are automatically closed and not welcome.

 ## Star History